Inkpeney History, Family Crest & Coats of Arms

 The surname Inkpeney was first found in West Berkshire at Inkpen, a village and civil parish that dates back to Saxon times when the village was named Ingepenne c.
 935. By the time of the Domesday Book of 1086, the village's name was Hingepene and was literally derived from the Old English words "ing" (meaning hill or peak) and the Celtic or Old English word "penn" (meaning hill or enclosure.)

-Important Dates for the Inkpeney family
+Early History of the Inkpeney family

 This web page shows only a small excerpt of our Inkpeney research.
 Another 90 words (6 lines of text) covering the years 1217 and 1301 are included under the topic Early Inkpeney History in all our PDF Extended History products and printed products wherever possible.